kskmemory/Exploratory-vs-Confirmatory-data-analysis-using-Python/README.md

 ● Line charts are the most common visualization techniques used while working with time series data

-Task 4
-Title: Data Exploration - Geo Information
+# Task 4 Data Exploration - Geo Information

 ● Choropleth maps are the most common visualization techniques used, for exploring Geo Data.

-Task 5
-Title: Exploratory Data Analysis - Hierarchical Information about the products
+# Task 5 Exploratory Data Analysis - Hierarchical Information about the products

 ● Sunburst Diagram and Treemap Diagram are two most common data visualization techniques that are used to explore hierarchical data.